DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-01-16-core-website-v8.md

 ## When
 Sprint: Sprint 8
 When: 02 January to 13 January 2023

-(Sprint 7 was a Christmas period firebreak.
-No design was done in those weeks.)
+Note: Sprint 7 was a Christmas period firebreak.
+No design was done in those weeks.

 ## Overview / user needs
 We iterated the core website based on the following:

 ### Issues identified during beta research round 5

+Users said:

-- The purpose of website is unclear and users expect more than development programme content
+- the purpose of the website is unclear
+- they expect more than just development programme content
-- More clarification required whether ASYE is mandatory
+- it's not clear if ASYE is mandatory
-- More information on the next steps when starting out as a practitioner
+- they wanted more information on the next steps when starting out as a practitioner
-- Guidance on getting the best start after ASYE (Jim, see the writeup below - not sure how to word this)
+- they wanted more information on the next steps after completing ASYE
-- Improve your social work practice vs. what the page actually provides
+- the 'Improve your social work practice' content did not meet their expectations
-- More content in the practitioner space required
+- we need more content in the practitioner space

 See the <a href="https://docs.google.com/presentation/d/1nuaLKB23i-5jPldyuH8s8JuTd4SJc91JZzNEhjjTFgQ/edit?usp=share_link" target="_blank">beta round 5 user research findings report (opens in new tab)</a> for more detail.